meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Download and launch

-First of all, let's run MeiliSearch.
+First of all, let's download and run MeiliSearch.

-:::: tabs
-::: tab cURL
-Download the **latest stable release** of MeiliSearch with **curl**.

-Launch MeiliSearch to start the server.

 ```bash
 $ curl -L https://install.meilisearch.com | sh